 Eisler added he loved the idea of celebrating Ferris’ 125th birthday with “presents” to benefit students.
 “Mrs. Eisler and I want to be among the first to lead the building of a huge birthday celebration with our own gift.”

-To make a gift, visit Opportunity@125.
-Or, for more information, please contact the Ferris Foundation at (231) 591-2365 or www.ferris.edu/foundation.
+For more information, please contact the Ferris Foundation at (231) 591-2365 or www.ferris.edu/foundation.
 Details about establishing scholarships or endowments may be obtained from the Advancement Office at (231) 591-3825.